broomsday/volumizer/README.md

-`Porate` discovers and annotates occluded volumes in proteins including:
+`volumizer` discovers and annotates occluded volumes in proteins including:
-- Cavities: Volumes within a protein that do not make any contacts with bulk solvent.
+- `cavities`: Volumes within a protein that do not make any contacts with bulk solvent.
 Useful for e.g. carrying cargo.
-- Pockets: Volumes on the protein surface that make a single contact with bulk solvent.
+- `pockets`: Volumes on the protein surface that make a single contact with bulk solvent.
 Useful for e.g. ligand binding or catalysis.
-- Pores: Volumes connecting two bulk solvent surfaces.
+- `pores`: Volumes connecting two bulk solvent surfaces.
 Useful for e.g. filtering solutes.
-- Hubs: Volumes connecting more than two bulk solvent surfaces.
-Maybe useful for slow release of cargo...
+- `hubs`: Volumes connecting more than two bulk solvent surfaces.
+Useful for e.g. containing a small reaction volume.

 # Example Identified Volume